1kg-ont-vienna/sv-analysis/scripts/README.md

 [https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1KG_ONT_VIENNA/](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1KG_ONT_VIENNA/)

+The scripts assume these alignments are available in the subfolders `./hg38/` and `./t2t/`.

 ## Data release

 You will also need a copy of the latest data release for the 1000 Genomes ONT project to run some of the scripts.

 [https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1KG_ONT_VIENNA/release/](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1KG_ONT_VIENNA/release/)

+## Alignment statistics

+To calculate the alignment error rate, genome coverage and other statistics.

+`cd qc/ && ./qc.sh`